 Check your car’s battery

-If your car doesn’t start even in ‘park’ or ‘neutral’, you could check if your battery is okay or not.
-The easiest way to determine is by checking the lights on your dashboard.
-If the lights come on, your battery should be okay.
-Always test to charge it first with a car battery charger first before doing anything radical.
+If your car does not start even when in park or neutral, you could check whether your battery is OK or not.
+The easiest way to find out is to check the lights on your dashboard.
+If the lights come on, your battery should be OK.
+Always try to charge it with a car battery charger first before doing anything radical.

 Check your ignition

-You should be able to hear a click when your turn key to crank the engine.
-If the click can be heard, your ignition is operating.
-If you hear no click and your engine doesn’t turn over, it could be the ignition although it’s better to confirm your doubts by going to a mechanic.
+You should hear a click when you start the engine with the key.
+When you hear the click, your ignition is in operation.
+If you do not hear a click and your engine does not turn, it could be due to the ignition, although it is better to confirm your doubts by contacting a mechanic.

 Check the engine’s starter motor

-This can be a little difficult to check if you aren’t comfortable or don’t understand even the basic components of a car.
-But if you know enough, you could check your starter motor by putting your hand on the motor which is situated a bit deep inside the engine bay, beneath the engine block.
-If you feel any vibration whatsoever, your starter motor is working.
-You could also check it by using a voltmeter and checking the readings off of the starter’s terminals.
+This can be somewhat difficult to check if you are not comfortable or do not even understand the basic components of a car.
+But if you know enough, you can check your starter by placing your hand on the motor, which is located quite deep inside the engine compartment under the engine block.
+If you feel any vibrations, your starter works.
+You can also check it with a voltmeter by checking the readings on the starter’s terminals.

-If none of these components are bad, then it’s highly probably your neutral safety switch has somehow gone bad and you’ll need a certified automatic transmission specialist to check the situation for you.
+If none of these components are defective, then most likely your neutral safety switch is defective somehow, and you need a certified automatic transmission specialist to check the situation for you.

 Neutral switch Replacement Cost

-Depending on the make and model of a vehicle, an estimated average cost of switch replacement goes range from $50 to $150.
-The labor cost can range from $50 to $100
+Depending on the make and model of a vehicle, the estimated average cost of replacing a switch is between $50 and $150.
+Labor costs can range from $50 to $100.